 A Grand and Reserve Champion will be selected from the beef breeding class entries.
-The first blue in each class shall be considered for Grand Champion.
-The second blue from the class of the champion shall become eligible for Reserve Champion consideration.
+The first blue in each lot shall be considered for Grand Champion.
+The second blue from the lot of the champion shall become eligible for Reserve Champion consideration.

-ROSHOLT - After all the beef classes have been judged, an Outstanding Beef Exhibitor will be selected based on the exhibitor's overall performance throughout the beef judging.
+After all the beef classes have been judged, an Outstanding Beef Exhibitor will be selected based on the exhibitor's overall performance throughout the beef judging.

-CLASS E - BEEF CARCASS (ROSHOLT ONLY)
+CLASS E - BEEF CARCASS